molecode/taskcards-monitor/README.md

 ├── fetcher.py        # HTTP client for fetching board data via GraphQL API └── monitor.py        # Change detection logic and state management
 ```

+## AI-Generated Code

+This project was developed mainly with the assistance of [Claude Code](https://claude.ai/code).

+While AI assisted in generating the code, all output has been reviewed and tested to ensure:
+- **Security**: Proper handling of credentials and tokens
+- **Functionality**: Reliable change detection across different board configurations
+- **Best Practices**: Adherence to Python development standards
+- **Documentation**: Comprehensive usage examples and setup instructions

 ## Future Enhancements